-Tasmania-based, we are leaders in guided bushwalking tours and transportation shuttle services.
+Tasmania-based, we are leaders in guided multi-day bushwalking tours.

 Our guided walks explore Tasmania’s national parks and World Heritage wilderness areas and cater to a range of experience levels.

-You can join our four day Maria Island Guided Walk, five day Frenchman’s Cap walk, six day Overland Track walk, six day Walls of Jerusalem walk, six day Lake Oberon walk, nine day South Coast Track, 6 Day Moonlight Ridge walk, 3 Day Mt Field and 8 Day Western Arthurs Walk.
+You can join our four day Maria Island Guided Walk, five day Frenchman’s Cap walk, six-day Overland Track walk, six-day Walls of Jerusalem walk, six-day Lake Oberon walk, nine-day South Coast Track, three day Mt Field, three days Freycinet Circuit and eight Day Western Arthurs Walk.

 The guided walking tours cover a diverse range of Tasmanian landscapes, from remote coasts and towering mountains to ancient forests and open button grass plains and offshore islands.